Jay-study-nildana/TutoringTrainingStudents/EdMarch2023Batch/LearningDiary.md

 Learning Diary

-check out the [MiniProjectsDiary.md](MiniProjectsDiary.md) in the root folder.
+check out the [Mini Project Diary](https://github.com/Jay-study-nildana/TutoringTrainingStudents/blob/main/MiniProjectsDiary.md) in the root folder.

 Find out when you will become a developer.